hughperkins/coriander/README.md

 Then, using `ir-to-opencl`, we can convert this into OpenCL, giving [examples/testcudakernel1.cl](examples/testcudakernel1.cl)

 It's not very beautiful OpenCL, but it's OpenCL.
 Standard, compilable, portable.

+### Host-side

+This is still in progress, to the point where, no clear example for now :-P

 ## Pre-requisites for build and demos